lumeland/lume.land/cms/index.md

 ## Run in localhost

-Run `deno task lume cms` to run the CMS in localhost (or `lume cms` if you're on Lume CLI).
-Lume automatically detects the `_cms.ts` configuration, builds your site and connects it to the CMS.
+Run `deno task serve` to start a local web server.
+Lume automatically detects the `_cms.ts` configuration and start the CMS in the route `/admin`.
 Now, you can edit the content in the CMS and preview the results in your site in real time.